-The preferred scope being proposed is a self-consistent approach to maintaining reliability and addressing single point failures in the LANSCE facility that serves the NNSA/SSP Defense Programs mission.
+The scope proposed in the Mission Need statement is a self-consistent approach to maintaining reliability and addressing single point failures in the LANSCE facility that serves the NNSA/SSP mission.
 It generally assumes that the current facility capability will be maintained.
-LANSCE-R includes only scope to support NNSA/SSP mission research at 120 Hz and 625 $\mu$ s beam gate.
+LANSCE-R includes only scope to support NNSA/SSP mission research at 120 Hz and 625 μs beam gate.
 It only includes beam delivery elements common to pRad, WNR and Lujan Center that all have NNSA/SSP mission deliverables.
 It does not include refurbishment of equipment /systems from the end of the accelerator to WNR and the Lujan Center, including Line D and the PSR.
 In addition, LANSCE-R does not include equipment changes to support current or future H+ operations to Isotope Production or Area A/MTS.
 This approach is consistent with guidance received from NNSA.